 He also the support of the Duke Energy Innovation Fund, the GW Cross-Disciplinary Research Fund, and the GW University Facilitating Fund.

 Prior to joining GWU, he was a Visiting Assistant Professor in Operations Research at Carnegie Mellon University and worked as a Credit Risk Manager at FORTIS Bank.
 He hold visiting positions at Carnegie Mellon University, Georgetown University, the University of California – Irvine, and the Foundation Getulio Vargas in Rio de Janeiro.

 Dr. Lejeune completed his PhD studies at Rutgers University where he also obtained an MBA degree.
 Additionally, he obtained a DEA in Management (MS degree) from RWTH Aachen, Germany and University of Liege, Belgium, and a Management Sciences Engineering degree from University of Liege.

 Miguel Lejeune’s areas of expertise/research interests include Stochastic Optimization, Probabilistic Programming, Financial Risk, Data-Driven Optimization, Supply Chain Management.
-He has published articles in Operations Research, Management Science, Mathematical Programming, Manufacturing Service & Operations Management, Interfaces, INFORMS Journal of Computing, Journal of Operations Management, IIE Transactions, European Journal of Operational Research, Quantitative Finance, Decision Analysis, Operations Research Letters, Journal of Optimization Theory and Applications, Networks, Annals of Operations Research, Optimization and Engineering, etc.
+He has published articles in Operations Research, Mathematical Programming, Manufacturing & Service Operations Management, Interfaces, INFORMS Journal on Computing, Journal of Operations Management, IIE Transactions, European Journal of Operational Research, IEEE Power and Energy Society Letters, Quantitative Finance, Decision Analysis, Operations Research Letters, Journal of Optimization Theory and Applications, Jourmal of Global Optimization, Annals of Operations Research, Computers & Operations Research, Networks, Optimization and Engineering, etc.